 - A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 Absolute Sword STRATA is the first-ever immersive virtual reality game.
 One year later, knowing the game's popularity is waning, game developing team and in-game guild leaders Daystar and Rockwald gear up for a challenge: taking on their new Harder Than Hard Challenge Mode, with teams of 6 players each.
 The challenge is set to unfold during spring break, so that the teams may include school-aged players.
-Daystar scouts his guild, the Order of Sol, and creates a sub-guild with his six best elements for the challenge, known as the Zenith Knights.
-Rockwald aligns skillful players from his guild, the Sleeping Forest, and recruits long-time player Dragun to join his team.
+Daystar scouts his guild, the Order of Sol, and creates a sub-guild with his six best elements for the challenge, dubbing them the Zenith Knights.
+Rockwald aligns skillful players from his own guild, the Sleeping Forest, and recruits long-time player Dragun to join his team.

 Tropes used in Absolute Sword STRATA: